 The refrigerator thermostat exists to regulate the current temperature throughout the refrigerator, starting the cooling period when required.

 The thermostat in a refrigerator is often prone to problems.
-Troubleshoot and call a technician in CITY for service right after a problem occurs.
+Troubleshoot and call a technician in Michigan for service right after a problem occurs.

 How Does Refrigeration Work?

 1. Right when the temperature within a refrigerator is higher than the set point sensors signal the refrigerator compressor to begin, and then the next cool down starts.
 The refrigerator collects the cold liquified refrigerant, pressurizes and condenses it, and increases the temperature, in order to turn it into a gas form.

 2. The refrigerator compressor pushes the hot gas towards the refrigerator condenser coils on the back of the unit, at which point it comes into contact with warmer air temperature in the home and returns back to a liquid form.